simonambridge/RTFAP2/README.md

 <p align="center">
   <img src="restRTFAP/ReST_Solr.png"/>
 </p>
-The code for a this is in the restRTFAP directory provided in the repo.
-You will use a web browser interface to run the queries.
+You can use a web browser interface to run the queries.
 Use the example url’s supplied - these will return a json representation of the data using the ReST service.
+ALternatively you can paste the queries into cqlsh and run them from there.

 The ReST Server set up details are described here: http://github.com/simonambridge/RTFAP2/tree/master/ReST.md

+The nexy section moves on to batch and streaming analytics with Spark!

 ## Analyzing data using DSE Spark Analytics